Revnotalone/Revethana-assistant/README.md

 ---

-*Revethana Assistant — Built with ❤️ using Python & Gemini*
+*Revethana Assistant — Built with IQ+KETENANGAN ❤️ using Python & Gemini*